 The prognosis is ominous when pruritus disappears, xanthomas shrink, jaundice develops, and serum cholesterol decreases.

 All alcohol use and hepatotoxic drugs should be stopped.
-Ursodeoxycholic acid (15 mg/kg orally once a day) decreases liver damage, prolongs survival, and delays the need for liver transplantation Liver Transplantation Liver transplantation is the 2nd most common type of solid organ transplantation.
+Ursodeoxycholic acid (13 to 15 mg/kg orally once a day) decreases liver damage, prolongs survival, and delays the need for liver transplantation Liver Transplantation Liver transplantation is the 2nd most common type of solid organ transplantation.
 (See also Overview of Transplantation.)
 Indications for liver transplantation include Cirrhosis (70% of transplantations... read more .
 About 40% of patients do not have biochemical improvement after ≥ 12 months (alkaline phosphatase less than 1.5 to 2 times the normal range and normalization of total bilirubin); they may have advanced disease and require liver transplantation in a few years.
 Obeticholic acid is used in addition to ursodeoxycholic acid for patients who do not adequately respond to, or as a single agent if patients cannot tolerate ursodeoxycholic acid.
 If patients have decompensated cirrhosis, a prior decompensation event, or compensated cirrhosis with evidence of portal hypertension, obeticholic acid is contraindicated since it can cause liver failure.

-Pruritus may be controlled with cholestyramine 6 to 8 g orally twice a day.
+Pruritus may be controlled with cholestyramine 4 to 16 g/day.
 This anionic-binding drug binds bile salts and thus may aggravate fat malabsorption.
 If cholestyramine is taken long-term, supplements of fat-soluble vitamins should be considered.
 Cholestyramine can decrease absorption of ursodeoxycholic acid, so these drugs should not be given simultaneously.
-Cholestyramine can also decrease absorption of various drugs; if patients take any drug that could be affected, they should be told not to take the drug within 3 hours before or after taking cholestyramine.
+Cholestyramine can also decrease absorption of various drugs; if patients take any drug that could be affected, they should be told not to take the drug within 1 hour before or 4 hours after taking cholestyramine.
 Pruritus can be one of the common side effects of obeticholic acid, resulting in treatment discontinuation.

-Some patients with pruritus respond to ursodeoxycholic acid and ultraviolet light; others may warrant a trial of rifampin or an opioid antagonist, such as naltrexone.
+Some patients with pruritus respond to ursodeoxycholic acid and ultraviolet light; others may warrant a trial of rifampicin, naltrexone, sertraline, phenobarbital, or antihistamine.

 Patients with fat malabsorption due to bile salt deficiency should be treated with vitamin A, D, E, and K supplements.
 For osteoporosis, weight-bearing exercises, bisphosphonates, or raloxifene may be needed in addition to calcium and vitamin D supplements.
 In later stages, portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
 It is caused most often by cirrhosis (in North America), schistosomiasis (in endemic areas), or hepatic vascular abnormalities.
 Consequences... read more or complications of cirrhosis Complications Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
 Cirrhosis is characterized by regenerative nodules surrounded by dense... read more require treatment.

 Liver transplantation Liver Transplantation Liver transplantation is the 2nd most common type of solid organ transplantation.
 (See also Overview of Transplantation.)
 Indications for liver transplantation include Cirrhosis (70% of transplantations... read more has excellent results.
 The general indication is decompensated liver disease (uncontrolled variceal bleeding, refractory ascites, intractable pruritus, and hepatic encephalopathy).
 Survival rates after liver transplantation are > 90% at 1 year, > 80% at 5 years, and > 65% at 10 years.
 Antimitochondrial antibodies tend to persist after transplantation.
 Primary biliary cholangitis recurs in 15% of patients in the first few years and in > 30% by 10 years.
 Recurrent PBC after liver transplantation appears to have a benign course.
 Cirrhosis rarely occurs.

 Primary biliary cholangitis is a chronic, progressive cholestatic liver disorder that is caused by an autoimmune attack on small bile ducts and that occurs almost exclusively in women aged 35 to 70.